What is a reference frame in General Relativity?: IRF, DRF, RRF

-In an Idealised Reference Frame (\textbf{IRF}), the physical presence of the material system represented by the reference frame is ignored.
-In particular, two approximations are adopted: \begin{enumerate} \item[(a)] In the EFEs, the stress-energy tensor of the matter field used as reference frame is neglected \item[(b)] In the system of dynamical equations, the set of equations that determine the dynamic of the matter field is neglected \end{enumerate}
+An Idealised Reference Frame (\textbf{IRF}) is defined by neglecting any dynamical interaction of the material system that constitutes the reference frame.
+Specifically, two approximations are adopted: \begin{enumerate} \item[(a)] The contribution of the material reference frame to the stress-energy tensor in the EFEs is neglected. \item[(b)] The equations governing the dynamics of the material reference frame itself are ignored. \end{enumerate}

+Significantly, ignoring the dynamical equations of the reference frame implies treating the reference frame as non-gravitating, thereby leading to an apparent underdetermination, as I will demonstrate below.

-Step (b) introduces some underdetermination in the gravitational dynamics, when written in terms of the matter degrees of freedom.
-We argue that the class of \textbf{IRFs} represents what Rovelli (\citeyear[p.62]{Rovelli2004}) calls \enquote*{undetermined physical coordinates}.
-The reason for this designation is clearly expressed by the author: \begin{quote} We obtain a system of equation for the gravitational field and other matter, expressed in terms of coordinates $X^\mu$ that are interpreted as the spacetime location of reference objects whose dynamics we \textit{have chosen} to ignore.
-This set of equation is underdetermined: same initial conditions can evolve into different solutions.
+My \textbf{IRFs} closely resemble what \cite{Rovelli2004} (p.62) refers to as \enquote*{undetermined physical coordinates.} As Rovelli explains: \begin{quote} We obtain a system of equations for the gravitational field and other matter, expressed in terms of coordinates \(X^\mu\) that are interpreted as the spacetime locations of reference objects whose dynamics we have chosen to ignore.
+This set of equations is underdetermined: the same initial conditions can evolve into different solutions.
 However, the interpretation of such underdetermination is simply that we have chosen to neglect part of the equations of motion. \end{quote}